Welcome to St Christopher’s School

 St Christopher’s is an independent Special School and Children’s Home providing an integrated waking day curriculum for up to 52 weeks encompassing care, education and therapy for children and young people between the ages of 5-19.

 Our children and young people have severe and complex learning difficulties which require a high level of staff support.
-Our guiding values are based on the educational principles of Rudolf Steiner which seek to honour the uniqueness and integrity of each individual human being.
+Our guiding values are inspired by the educational principles of Rudolf Steiner which seek to honour the uniqueness and integrity of each individual human being.
 St Christopher’s was founded by Catherine Grace OBE in 1945.

-Our approach is based upon Rudolf Steiner’s educational principles and his Curative Education theory:
+Our approach is inspired by Rudolf Steiner’s educational principles and his Curative Education theory:

-- The needs of the child must be addressed on all levels – physical, emotional, cognitive and spiritual.
+- The needs of the child / young person must be addressed on all levels – physical, emotional, cognitive and spiritual.